zbw/qualle/README.md

 Contributions via pull requests are welcome.
 Please create an issue beforehand to explain and discuss the reasons for the respective contribution.

+qualle code should follow the [Black style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
+The Black tool is included as a development dependency; you can run `black .` in the project root to autoformat code.

 ## References
 [1] [Toepfer, Martin, and Christin Seifert.
 "Content-based quality estimation for automatic subject indexing of short texts under precision and recall constraints."
 International Conference on Theory and Practice of Digital Libraries.
 Springer, Cham, 2018., DOI 10.1007/978-3-030-00066-0_1](https://arxiv.org/abs/1806.02743)